ccahill1117/web-challenge/README.md

   and work locally.
 Then, send us a tar.gz of your solution, including your `.git` folder so we can see your commit history.

+We are more interested in getting a view into how you approach the problem than anything else, so a good commit history is vital.

+This isn't a timed test, so don't think of the commit history as being a measure of pace - we're not looking at that.
+We understand this is something you'll be working on in between other things.
+If, for some reason, you feel unable to complete the entire exercise, that's fine.
+Just try to give us enough code to look at to get a sense of your approach.

 # Implementation Guidelines

 Your implementation should meet the following requirements: